Key Takeaways

 How should a CA configure rules to auto identify bank charges across HDFC, ICICI, SBI, and Axis narrations?

-Start with a consolidated pattern library for CHG, FEE, GST, CGST, SGST, IGST, then add bank specific variants like SERVICE CHARGES INCL GST for HDFC, NEFT CHG followed by GST ON NEFT CHG for ICICI, mixed itemized and consolidated styles for SBI, and descriptive Axis narrations such as SMS ALERT CHG APR24.
-In an AI first workflow, an engine like AI Accountant applies confidence scoring, for example auto post above 90 percent, route 70 to 90 percent for review, and send below 70 percent to exception queues.
+Start with a consolidated pattern library covering tokens like CHG, FEE, GST, CGST, SGST, and IGST.
+Then add bank specific variants: SERVICE CHARGES INCL GST for HDFC, NEFT CHG followed by GST ON NEFT CHG for ICICI, mixed itemized and consolidated styles for SBI, and descriptive Axis narrations such as SMS ALERT CHG APR24.
+Apply confidence scoring so items above 90 percent auto post, 70 to 89 percent go to review, and below 70 percent route to exception queues.

 What is the correct GST treatment for interest debits and how do I ensure my rules never tag interest with GST?

-Interest is exempt from GST, whether overdraft interest, loan interest, or penal interest components.
-In your rules, whitelist INT DEB, OD INT, FD INT CREDIT, and similar narrations to Interest ledgers that are GST disabled, and split loan related non interest fees like processing or documentation into fee ledgers with GST enabled.
-AI Accountant can apply negative rules to block GST assignment whenever INT tokens are present alongside OD or LOAN.
+Interest is exempt from GST under Indian GST law, whether it is overdraft interest, loan interest, or penal interest.
+Whitelist narrations like INT DEB, OD INT, and FD INT CREDIT to Interest ledgers that have GST disabled.
+Split loan related non interest fees (such as processing or documentation charges) into separate fee ledgers with GST enabled.
+Use negative rules to block GST assignment whenever INT tokens appear alongside OD or LOAN.

-How do I split consolidated entries like SERVICE CHARGES INCLUDING GST without bank level invoices on hand?
+How do I split consolidated entries like SERVICE CHARGES INCLUDING GST without bank invoices on hand?

-Use mathematical split, Base equals Total divided by 1.18, then compute CGST and SGST at 9 percent each or IGST at 18 percent based on the supplying branch GSTIN.
+Use a mathematical split: Base equals Total divided by 1.18, then compute CGST and SGST at 9 percent each (same state) or IGST at 18 percent (inter state).
 Post the base to the fee ledger and the tax to input ledgers.
-As a control, reconcile monthly against downloaded bank GST statements when available, and let AI Accountant flag variance if the split differs from bank invoices by a set tolerance.
+As a monthly control, reconcile against downloaded bank GST statements when available, and flag any variance that exceeds a set tolerance.

 What reconciliation flow should I follow for net settlements from POS or gateways to ensure complete fee visibility?

-Gross up net deposits to show full sales, less MDR or gateway fee, plus GST on fees, to arrive at net payout.
-Match daily payouts to transaction reports and monthly fee statements, and link fee lines to the correct settlement batch.
+Gross up net deposits to show full sales, less MDR or gateway fee, plus GST on fees, to arrive at the net payout.
+Match daily payouts to transaction reports and monthly fee statements.
+Link fee lines to the correct settlement batch.
 Use exception aging for missing GST lines that post a day later.
-AI Accountant can link parent child entries and surface gaps like fees posted without corresponding GST.